-Well, guess what?
-Having a workout plan can save you money, and it’s been proven.
+Well, you can!
+Having a workout plan can actually save you money.

-Exercise lowers medical costs in the short-term, too
+Exercise can lower your medical costs in the short term too.

 The promise of lower medical bills 20, 30, or 40 years down the road probably isn’t going to be a huge motivating factor.
 Thankfully, you don’t have to wait that long to reap the money-saving benefits of exercise.

 Employees who took part in an exercise program with a set workout plan saw their medical bills go down by 33% after only 2 years, according to a 2007 study by Medica and Life Time Fitness.
 Since many people get health insurance through their jobs, this proves the effectiveness of workplace fitness programs as a cost-saving measure.

 Make Exercise a Life-Long Habit

 Short-term fitness goals are important, but what’s more important is creating lifelong fitness habits.
 The main two things that can help you stick to a fitness routine is having a plan and keeping yourself motivated.

 Download a Free PDF Printable for a Workout Routine Template.